hall-n/hall-n.github.io/論文/Tokugawa Lenience of Peasant Pilgrimage.md

 %%
 ## Introduction (850-1000 words)
 As Japan entered an era of peace in the beginning of the Tokugawa period, the bakufu instituted the alternate attendance system and extensive infrastructure to support that travel.
 In order to facilitate the compulsory travel now required by the daimyo due to the new alternate attendance system, the bakufu instituted a centralized road network and positioned barrier stations, or *sekisho*, along its route in order to monitor movement.
 To facilitate traffic flowing smoothly, the roads were regularly cleaned, wheels that would damage the road surface were banned, and trees and shrubs were planted along the side of the road to provide shade and wind cover.
 The bakufu also established post stations that offered lodging, food and travel services.
 While they had to prioritize servicing Tokugawa officials and daimyo, these services could cater to the lower classes.
 This travel infrastructure, along with the increasing financial leeway gained by many peasants and merchants, led to a boom in travel.

 In order to pass through the *sekisho* barriers, one needed to have a valid travel permit, and for the lower class, the most common type of permit was for pilgrimages or visiting onsen for health reasons.
 Over time, sightseeing and enjoying local specialties becoming commonplace and often turning into the primary focus of the pilgrimage itself (REF).
 The advances in media began to capture the appeal of travel, describing famous sights and attractions, and many traveler guidebooks began to become commonplace.
 Thus in a tourism industry arose in Tokugawa Japan and the commoner and elite alike enjoyed travel.

 Despite the popularity of pilgrimage and sightseeing, many historians have argued that that the bakufu and daimyo authorities were negatively positioned against peasant travel. %%In Vaporis' many works on the travel permit system, he explains that the authorities idealized a society where the peasants "remained tied to the land" (1994, 136).%%
 The reasons for this are argued to be because travel could interfere with the farmer's agricultural production, to which both the bakufu and daimyo's finances were directly tied, and travelling expenses meant money would be leaving the region (Blacker 1984, Traganou 2004, Vaporis 1994).
-Moving beyond economic reasons, there is also the argument that the pilgrimage itself posed a threat to bakufu's authority (Traganou 2004), and the "harrassing restrictions" imposed by daimyo were because they viewed the peasant's travel as "frivolous, useless, extravagant and immoral", and neglection of the peasant's "proper duty" ( #Blacker_1984 , 604).
+Moving beyond economic reasons, there is also the argument that the pilgrimage itself posed a threat to bakufu's authority (Traganou 2004), and the "harassing restrictions" imposed by daimyo were because they viewed the peasant's travel as "frivolous, useless, extravagant and immoral", and neglection of the peasant's "proper duty" ( #Blacker_1984 , 604).

-In contrast to this argument that the bakufu and daimyo were against peasant travel, however, there is increasing research that they were lenient in allowing it.

-The checkpoint officials dealt with the peasants who travel with an increasing measure of laxity, and changes that the bakufu make to the permit system make them more flexible and easily obtained, thus encouraging permit applications instead of obstructing peasant pilgrimage ( #Vaporis ).
+In contrast to this argument that the bakufu and daimyo were against peasant travel, however, there is also research that they were lenient in allowing it.
+In Vaporis' research on the roads and permit system ( #Vaporis , he observes that the checkpoint officials dealt with the travelling peasants with an increasing measure of laxity.
+In addition, the changes that the bakufu make to the permit system makes permit applications more flexible and easily obtained, a change that appears to be done in order to encouraging applying for a permit instead of obstructing peasant pilgrimage ( #Vaporis ).

 If were are to assume that the authorities were positioned against travel, then why do we observe such lenience towards it?

-While Vaporis' work presents a clear view of the situation that became more tolerant of peasant's pilgrimage, he does not ask the question of why this trend occurred.
-His argument simply challenges the fact that the authorities fully controlled the peasants' movements, pointing out that the peasants found ways to circumvent the barriers and thus were not immobile.
-This paper seeks to find the question revealed but unanswered in Vaporis work.
+While Vaporis' work presents clear evidence that authorities became more tolerant of peasant's pilgrimage, he does not directly pose the question of why.
+While his argument challenges the fact that the authorities fully controlled the peasants' movements, pointing out that the peasants found ways to circumvent the barriers and thus were not immobile, he positions it as despite the intent of the authorities.
+This paper presents an alternative perspective.

-As the social dynamics of the Edo period and the lives of the peasants have become topics of interest in the last few decades,  research of other historians has revealed cases of positive perceptions of pilgrimage by authorities.
-In this paper, I argue that the primary factors in the authorities' lenience toward pilgrimage is the Tokugawa regime's socially responsive, bottom-up ( #Paramore_2012 ) governance and the economic impact of pilgrimage.

-In addition, I argue this is because their purpose was not authoritarian, but to
-%%Studies of uncover the situation of pilgrimage; shikoku, Oyama. %% These studies reveal the widespread effects of pilgrimage and the responses from authorities and communities.
-I argue that the social and economic effects of pilgrimage, which slowly became a form of ? tourism is highly relevant to understand the position of the bakufu and daimyo.

-In order to understand the authorities' motivations, I believe it is necessary to examine the economic situation surrounding pilgrimage.
-In recent years, historians have approached the topic from many different angles asking new questions about how and why pilgrimage became so widely practiced.
-Their research reveals the economic motivations underlying the promotion of pilgrimage by the *oshi*, who operated much like a travel agent to attract pilgrims to the temple or shrine they were affiliated to.
-As pilgrimage increased, other parties arose to take advantage of this tourism.
-Services and business arose to cater to this traveler and over time some regions' economy came to rely on pilgrims.
-I believe this to be an example of the positive economic benefit that pilgrimage offered regions.
-I argue that these economic benefits to be gained from pilgrimage is one reason why the authorities were lenient towards it.
+In recent years, historians have approached the topic of Edo period travel from many different angles, asking new questions about why pilgrimage became so widely practiced and how it turned into tourism.
+This research reveals a commercialization of travel and the positive responses from authorities and communities in response to it.

+The religious affiliated *oshi*, who operated much like a travel agent to attract pilgrims to shrines and temples, reveals the economic motivations underlying the promotion of pilgrimage.
+As other services and business arose to take advantage of this tourism from pilgrimage, over time the region's economy came to rely on pilgrims.
+I argue that these economic benefits to be gained from pilgrimage I argue that the economic benefits to gained by pilgrimage, which slowly became a form of contents tourism (REF) is highly relevant to the lenience of the bakufu and daimyo.

+In addition, I argue that the reason the authorities would be more concerned with the economic potential of pilgrimage is because the governance of the Tokugawa regime was socially responsive, bottom-up ( #Paramore_2012 ), instead of authoritarian

+the reason for the authorities laxity towards peasant pilgrimage was the bakufu's economic focus and position toward the peasants of socially responsive ruler.
+Because they were more focused on keeping a prosperous country rather than lording over the lower class,  the the economic factors surrounding pilgrimage that are the primary reason which  affected the their desire and ability to restrict the movements of the lower class.
+Specifically, the rise of pilgrimage tourism as an industry and the economic benefits thereof.

+**position of benevolent ruler** and being primarily concerned with the economy and region's prosperity.
+Evidence:
+	- Confucian based Tokugawa was not authoritarian but bottom up ( #Paramore_2012)
+	- Oda and Ieyasu's leadership policies and idea of "men of the realm" ( #Cambridge History, *need reference*)
+	- Confucian precepts of benevolent rule ( #Cambridge, #Hall_1966 ).
+Indeed Vaporis himself mentions "Considerable benevolence was shown by officials to commoners caught trying to go through or around sekisho illegally" ( #Vaporis 1994, 180) despite his position that authorities were set against letting commoners travel.
+	- Reference work of leaving peasants with surplus for overall economic benefit.
+Perhaps they have more to lose than to gain if they go against the commoners.
+Perhaps the idea of them being against pilgrimage is based on a few writings without taking their overall actions into account.

 %%

+cases where they limit pilgrimage are for their negative affects on region.
+They do not appear to seek to stop pilgrimage itself.

 Though Blacker does admit that some daimyo did not object when the travel was undertaken during the idle part of the year.

 The bakufu envisioned the peasant's being tied to the land ( #Vaporis), as the rice crops were the  Reasons for such a position have been argued to be due to the negative economic effects on the income they received due to the peasant's efforts at their fields (REF).